 Rather than just accept that, I searched for possible contradictions that this position would cause in the Bible.
-This was not just to be contrary, but the pastor actually mentioned in his sermon that when we interpret something in the Bible, it should match the meaning of the whole word of God.
+This was not just to be contrary, but the pastor actually mentioned in his sermon we mentioned above that when we interpret something in the Bible, it should match the meaning of the whole word of God.
 Of course, I found things like Matthew 5:17-20

 17 "Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 18 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 19 Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 20 For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven."

 and Romans 3:31

 31 Do we, then, nullify the law by this faith?
 Not at all!
 Rather, we uphold the law.

 .
 It is interesting that these verses were not addressed in this sermon - only a few others that, when taken alone not considering contradictions, support his modern interpretation.
 Continuing the search, I found dissenting opinions, including Ancient Faith Ministries, a blog of the Archangel Gabriel Orthodox Church by Fr.
 Stephen De Young.
 The author here analyzes the "modern" stand by examining the suspect stand by using the text in context, showing the fallacy of any conclusion about the law no longer applying to Christians.